 If you’re a regular reader of our blog (there are dozens of us!
-Dozens!) you might notice that we talk a lot about recognition.
+Dozens!), you might notice that we talk a lot about recognition.
 Wait, what?
 An employee recognition and rewards company that talks about employee recognition a lot?
 Shocker!
-But we do it because we’re passionate about it, and passionate about the way it can change work, and even change a life one small bit at a time.
-And if you doubt that recognition can change a life for the better, just take a second and think back on how you felt at one small point in your life where somebody told you that you did a good job.
+But we do it because we’re passionate about it, and we're passionate about the way it can change work and even change lives one small bit at a time.
+And if you doubt that recognition can change a life for the better, just take a second and think back on how you felt at one small point in your life when somebody told you that you did a good job.
 Go ahead, we’ll wait.

 So recognition is important.
 We all get that.
 It can literally change your brain chemistry, change a workday, and change an attitude.
 But when we’re talking about the workplace specifically, what’s the best way to recognize?
 HOW do we recognize?
 What are those ever-elusive best practices we so often talk about in so many different areas of business?